vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 12 / History and Culture of Dakṣiṇa Kosala 251

-temple builderṣ Many of the grants of this royal family concern the erection and maintenance of temples; Krishna Deva was right when he observed that ‘if the Pāṇḍuvam

-. śīs did not found Śrīpura, to them is mainly due its abundant archaeological wealth’.
+temple builderṣ Many of the grants of this royal family concern the erection and maintenance of temples; Krishna Deva was right when he observed that ‘if the Pāṇḍuvaṁśīs did not found Śrīpura, to them is mainly due its abundant archaeological wealth’.
 52

 Nannarāja I was succeeded by his son Tīvaradeva, who acquired the sovereignty of the whole of Kosala.
 53 Connected with Tīvaradeva is the conundrum of the absolute chronology of the history of ancient Kosala.
 Almost everything written about this king concerns his dating.
 54

 The date of the Pāṇd

-. uvam

-. śa dynasty of śrīpura
+. uvaṁśa dynasty of śrīpura

 Two dating criteria are thought to be relevant: 1\) his capital \(obviously Śrīpura, but possibly also called ‘Trivaranagara’\) might have been alluded to in an inscription of Mādhavavarman, the Viṣṇukuṇḍin king; 2\) he might have been a contemporary of the \(Maukhari\) prince Sūryavarman, whose daughter Vāsaṭā